pantheon-systems/documentation/source/content/guides/secure-development/05-two-factor-authentication.md

 </Alert>

-### Single Sign-On for Orgs
+### Single Sign-on for Orgs

 Single sign-on (SSO) allows users to authenticate against your Identity Provider (IdP) when logging into the Pantheon Dashboard.
-For more information, see [Single Sign-On for Pantheon Organizations](/sso-organizations).
+For more information, see [Single Sign-on for Pantheon Organizations](/sso-organizations).

 ## More Resources